acmeair/acmeair-nodejs/README.md

 #### Note:

-* Use environment virable dbtype=mongo or dbtype=cloudant to determine which data type to use.
-* When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
+* Set environment variable dbtype to mongo or cloudant to determine which data type to use.
+Default is mongo, except when running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
 * All database configuration is defined in settings.json.
-* To extend with new datasources types, create a folder under dataaccess.
+* To extend with new datasource types, create a folder under dataaccess with the new dbtype name.
 Look at current implementation for details

 ### Application Mode